Project-Based Learning

 inside planet Earth, and outer space.

-A typical short-term project begins with Language Experience: we read a high quality fiction or non-fiction picture book, looking at themes, content, writing mechanics, and phonics.
+A typical short-term project begins with Language Experience: we read a high quality fiction or non-fiction picture book.
 We immerse ourselves in the story, adding song, movement, drama, and art to our exploration.
 The teachers then introduce a problem related to the literature for the children to solve.

 When we explored gardens, the children’s problem was: